 All Licensure Certificate students will receive ongoing evaluations by the art education faculty to determine their readiness for student teaching.

-In addition, applicants who did not take equivalent undergraduate courses will be required to take AVT 180 New Media in the Creative Arts (Mason Core), art education endorsements, plus any additional studio or art history course work to meet Virginia licensure requirements.
+In addition, applicants who did not take equivalent undergraduate courses will be required to take AVT 180 New Media in the Creative Arts, art education endorsements, plus any additional studio or art history course work to meet Virginia licensure requirements.